roytang/blog/content/posts/2017/01/my-2016-in-numbers.md

 Random statistics from 2016:

   * 74 blog posts (total of 769 currently on this site, some imported from as early as 2002.
-The record for a single year was 148 back in 2008, but that was back when I didn&'t do social media much so even short posts made it to the blog, delicious bookmarks were auto-posted here, etc.)
+The record for a single year was 148 back in 2008, but that was back when I didn't do social media much so even short posts made it to the blog, delicious bookmarks were auto-posted here, etc.)
   * 50,135 words written for [Nanowrimo][1]
   * 321 sketches submitted to [r/sketchdaily][2]
   * Duolingo streak: 225 days